kdm9/dna-proto-workflow/docs/source/index.rst

 Reproducibility
 ^^^^^^^^^^^^^^^

-Workflows help addressing reproducibility issues.
+Workflows help addressing the reproducibility issue.
 Consider making your version of the workflow, configured for your data, available upon publication of your results.
 Check out the `archive <https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#sustainable-and-reproducible-archiving>`_ options of Snakemake.

 ..
   Disclaimer